-NOVEL CORONAVIRUS (COVID-19) UPDATE: In-person attendance to our events is not possible at the moment.
-Please participate live in our lectures, meditations, and services here and subscribe to our YouTube channel to get notified when we go live.
-Please be well and stay safe.
-See you all soon!
+NOVEL CORONAVIRUS (COVID-19) UPDATE: We are not currently holding in-person events.
+Please participate live in our Centre Place lectures and Beyond the Walls services here and subscribe to our YouTube channel to get notified when we go live.
+Participate in our Social Hour, Choir Practice, discussion groups, and classes via videoconference on Zoom.

-JOIN OUR ONLINE CHURCH SERVICES EVERY SUNDAY AT 12:00 PM EDT
+JOIN BEYOND THE WALLS ONLINE EVERY SUNDAY AT 12:00 PM EDT

 ABOUT CENTRE PLACE